 - Take high-quality full-length TOEFL practice tests online before the real TOEFL to get a good estimate of your expected score.
 This will help you figure out which schools are realistic for your expected score.

 - Sign up to take the TOEFL early—minimum three months before the deadline (TOEFL scores are good for two years, so there is no risk signing up early).
 Give yourself extra time in case you need to take the TOEFL more than one time.

 - On the real TOEFL, sign up to send your official scores to different types of schools.
 Choose a mixture of “dream schools” that require a high score that you are not sure you can achieve, “realistic schools” that require a score that you are pretty sure you can achieve, and at least one “back-up school” that requires a lower score than you feel can achieve.

 - When you finish the TOEFL, if you feel like you did a terrible job, then cancel the scores.
 Don’t send your scores to the schools.
-Even if feel like it is a waste of money, your education is important and you don’t want to risk sending schools a poor score.
+Even if feels like a waste of money, your education is important and you don’t want to risk sending schools a poor score.

 - If you receive a TOEFL score that is lower than what you expected, practice your weakest areas before trying again.
 The best way to figure out how to improve is to take take our online practice tests.
 Don’t try to take the official TOEFL again until you figure out how you can improve your score.
 You don’t want to submit more than two or three official scores to a school.